Explore the Data

 Lincoln’s percentage of STEM occupations is increasing

-There is a general consensus that the United States’ long-term global competitiveness will partially hinge on the supply and quality of workers in science, technology, engineering, and mathematics (STEM) fields.8 STEM careers are important to communities because they offer high wage jobs that will result in reinvestments back into local economies.9
+There is a general consensus that the United States’ long-term global competitiveness will partially hinge on the supply and quality of workers in science, technology, engineering, and mathematics (STEM) fields.10 STEM careers are important to communities because they offer high wage jobs that will result in reinvestments back into local economies.11

-• In 2020, 6.7% of all occupations in Lincoln were classified as STEM.
+- In 2023, 6.2% of all occupations in Lincoln are classified as STEM.
 This is slightly higher than the 6.0% of U.S. occupations classified as STEM.

 Footnotes